-A gift shop with Temple-themed books, videos, puzzles, games, computer software, and replicas await visitors.
+A gift shop with Temple-themed books, posters, puzzles, games, jewelry, and replicas await visitors.
 But these items pale in comparison to the 25 years of research and craftmanship that the Institute has invested in creating the Temple treasures.

 These are no mere models or replicas.
 They have been created for use in the Third Temple, which could possibly be constructed within our lifetime.
 Every dazzling piece in the Institute’s collection is made of pure gold, silver, copper, and other authentic materials.

 They have been crafted only after lengthy research into the designs and practices of the original Temple, as required in the Torah and Talmud (oral law).
 Researchers also studied images on ancient coins and other artifacts that survived the Second Temple era.

 The Institute relied on dozens of people—rabbis, scholars, scientists and other experts—who contributed their talents to recreate the Temple vessels.